 NB: If you cannot ground handle / launch your wing with ease we cannot sign you off for a basic license.

 If you have completed a flight and top landed, that means you need to bunch the wing and walk to the front of take off.
 Unless otherwise instructed, you need to get ready to fly immediately again.Equipment NB: Do not purchase equipment from Gumtree or any other unknown source, as you may be buying unairworthy or unsuitable equipment.
 Purchasing your equipment through your paragliding school while on course is highly recommended as we have the expertise and knowledge to make sure you buy the correct gear, and can help you set it up correctly and instruct you on using the equipment correctly.
 Ask us about equipment and prices.
 We supply good quality and safe equipment second hand and new.
-We also offer: Lifts up the mountain: R100 per person per lift (guests staying with us only) Guiding R1250 per day includes use of equipment if you don't have your own.
+We also offer: Lifts up the mountain: R150 per person per lift (guests staying with us only) Guiding R1300 per day full guiding on radio.
+Gear hire R1000 a day.
+This price is for groups.
+We have a minimum charge of R2600 a day if there is only one person.
+If you do not need full guiding and just want to come fly with us we charge a fee of R350 a day site guiding (this only applies when we're going flying)

 ADVANCED COURSES Cross country course Duration: Three days Cost: R2500 Includes